m1ner79/Github-Twittction/README.md

 ## Contributing

-Contributions ar more than welcome :handshake:.
+[Contributions](docs/contributing.md) are more than welcome :handshake:.

 ## License